Greater Escondido Chamber Committees work hard for YOUR BUSINESS!

 The Chamber’s Government Affairs Committee works to create and sustain a favorable business environment in which all businesses can grow and prosper through the monitoring of legislation and influencing of governmental decisions on behalf of the interests of our members.
 This committee provides a basis for the Chamber to act on local, state, and federal governmental issues and evaluate political candidates.

-What is the Escondido Chamber of Commerce Government Affairs Committee?
+What is the Greater Escondido Chamber of Commerce Government Affairs Committee?

 The GAC, as we call it, is a very valuable Escondido Chamber member benefit.